zombocom/rack-timeout/README.markdown

 *   `timeout`: timeout to be used, in seconds.
 Generally `Rack::Timeout.timeout`, unless `X-Request-Start` is present.
 See discussion above, under the Heroku Niceties section.

-*   `duration`: set after a request completes (or times out).
+*   `service`: set after a request completes (or times out).
 The time in seconds it took.
 This is also updated while a request is still active, around every second, with the time it's taken so far.